Aeronautical knowledge is overwhelming initially, and talking about different flying stages can be confusing.

 I made a list of various endorsements required for private pilot license applications.

 The FAA knowledge test endorsement is all everyone talks about, but that is the last thing that requires your concern.

 (you will not have to be concerned about FAA knowledge test endorsement if you follow the instructions in this article.)

 What is an endorsement?

-The flight instructors either sign off certificates or they endorse in the logbook about certain events that a student pilot is ready to take.
+The flight instructors either sign off certificates or endorse in the logbook about certain events that a student pilot is ready to take.

 First, I want to discuss the private pilot knowledge test endorsement.

-What is Private pilot knowledge test endorsement?
+What is a Private pilot knowledge test endorsement?